Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 How to Take L-Theanine

-Of the five natural, best nootropic supplements listed in this guide, you’ll likely notice the effects of L-Theanine the fastest.
+Of the four natural, best nootropic supplements listed in this guide, you’ll probably notice the effects of L-Theanine the fastest.

 Starting Dosage: 2 capsules per day (200 mg per day)